What is Field Service Management

 • Reduce back-and-forth calls

-Some systems also include a field service app, which allows technicians to update tasks directly from the field.
+Some systems also include a field service dispatching app, which allows technicians to update tasks directly from the field.

 4. Customer Relationship Management (CRM)